mghendi/visibility/README.md

-# Using Tensorflow for Smog in Image Recognition
+# Using Tensorflow for Weather Recognition

 Recognising the weather in an outdoor scene from Pi Camera images using Convolutional Neural Networks.